donundeen/C4/README.md

 -- read this for using bootstrap and Meteor, might be a good way to go: http://www.manuel-schoebel.com/blog/meteorjs-and-twitter-bootstrap---the-right-way

+- DONE: MVP: "Add Template"
+- DONE: MVP: "Save as Template" - useful for debugging and sharing code -- DONE: MVP: "Save bin" icon, and remove it from JSBIN UI
 - DONE: MVP: need a proxy for calling external webservices -- GET support DONE
 -- DONE for "insert code" functionality,